AasthaKshatriya/world-covid19-tracker/README.md

 # COVID-19 Global Dashboard

 ## Project Overview
-This repository contains a dynamic dashboard designed to visualize COVID-19 statistics worldwide.
+This repository contains a dynamic dashboard designed to visualize COVID-19 statistics worldwide and a SQL file where Queries are performed in SQL Server Management Studio.
 It presents data on total cases, deaths by continent, and the percentage of populations infected per country.

 ## Features
 - **Global Case Tracker:** Displays total confirmed cases and deaths globally.